sqldef/sqldef/README.md

-      --file=sql_file               Read schema SQL from the file, rather than stdin (default: -) --dry-run                     Don't run DDLs but just show them --export                      Just dump the current schema to stdout --skip-drop                   Skip destructive changes such as DROP --skip-view                   Skip managing views (temporary feature, to be removed later) --before-apply=               Execute the given string before applying the regular DDLs --config=                     YAML file to specify: target_tables
+      --file=sql_file               Read schema SQL from the file, rather than stdin (default: -) --dry-run                     Don't run DDLs but just show them --export                      Just dump the current schema to stdout --enable-drop                 Ebale destructive changes such as DROP --skip-view                   Skip managing views (temporary feature, to be removed later) --before-apply=               Execute the given string before applying the regular DDLs --config=                     YAML file to specify: target_tables